fbpx

 • Track ROI through your ATS and discuss the issues promptly with the hiring manager to avoid alignment issues over time.

-3. Keep the Communication Going
+3. Keep the communication going

 If your candidate feels they have been forgotten or are not being considered for the role, they are more likely to accept another job offer or withdraw their application.